 2. Reimbursement to Employee: From Master Fund.
-Where the purchase was paid to the supplier with personal funds, an employee may receive reimbursement from a master petty cash fund in the Bursar's Office located on the first floor of the Business Services Building, 424 East Broad Street.
+When formal University purchasing and billing processes cannot be used, an employee may receive reimbursement from a master petty cash fund in the Bursar and Treasury Services located on the first floor of the Business Services Building, 424 East Broad Street.
 Departments making only occasional small order cash purchases should use this method in lieu of requesting their own departmental cash fund or Procurement Card.

 Employees so authorized by their budgetary head will be reimbursed in cash from the master fund for official petty cash purchases upon presentation in person, of the original receipt and properly completed Master Petty Cash Reimbursement Request form.
-A copy will be sent by the Bursar's Office to the budgetary head.
-Charges to the account will be direct-billed by the Bursar's Office.
+A copy will be sent by the Bursar and Treasury Services to the budgetary head.
+Charges to the account will be direct-billed by the Bursar and Treasury Services.
 The budgetary head need take no further steps with any Finance and Administration Office unless the monthly Account Status Report reflects an erroneous charge.